 - Kyle Moore

 Michael Papadopoulos was a fellow with the Schwartz Center for Economic Policy Analysis from 2017-2020.
-He currently works as an Associate Economist with The Conference Board in New York City and received his Ph.D. in economics from The New School in 2020 with his dissertation, “Alternative Work, Bargaining Power and Labor Supply at Older Ages.”
+He currently works as a Labor Economist at New York City’s Office of Labor Policy and Standards.
+In this role, he supports the implementation and enforcement of New York City’s labor laws and evaluates these policies’ impacts on workers’ outcomes.
+Prior to joining that office, he served as an Associate Economist with The Conference Board in New York City and received his Ph.D. in economics from The New School in 2020 with his dissertation, “Alternative Work, Bargaining Power and Labor Supply at Older Ages.”

 As a fellow, Papadopoulos has been quoted in the New York Times, Chicago Tribune and CNBC.
 He researched the labor market for older workers and institutions governing the bargaining process.
 He published a study that ties the growth in alternative work arrangements to lower reservation wages, a proxy measure for bargaining power, and research analyzing the effect that increased competition for jobs resulting from boomers' large birth cohorts had in decreasing their own wages.

-In his first semester with SCEPA, Papadopoulos testified before the New York City Council, and in his last week he was preparing tables for testimony before the United States Senate.
-Among the many unemployment reports he worked on, as well as 16 policy briefs and 5 refereed publications, Mike is responsible for creating SCEPA’s “U7,” an alternative statistic measuring older people's unemployment and labor market status.
+In his first semester with SCEPA, Papadopoulos testified before the New York City Council, and in his last week he prepared tables for testimony before the United States Senate.
+Among the many unemployment reports he worked on, including 16 policy briefs and 5 refereed publications, Mike is responsible for creating our “U7,” a statistic measuring older people's labor market status.